Building SBA with questions

 Choosing from question bank

-• If other teachers in the department have made questions, or if school added questions in question bank, these can be added to the current SBA by clicking 'Add' and '+ from question bank' .
+If other teachers in the department have shared questions, or if school added questions in system question bank, these can be added to the current SBA by clicking 'Add' and '+ from question bank' .

-If you are adding a question that is part of a passage, make sure to add the passage by searching the passage code in the "Filter for" box.
+You can also search for the passage by its code using the "Filter for" condition.
 The questions of passages have an extra passage code (3) on their names following the standard code (1) and question code (2) as in the image below.

 Note: It is also possible to import pre-made questions into your SBA, from SBA administration>Question bank>Import if you have the questions in common LMS formats such as Blackboard, WebCT, Moodle or other formats such as XML and Examview.